Stefanie Rabatsch: Later years

 Little is known about Stefanie's overall life.

 She became engaged in 1908 to an officer in the Hessian regiment stationed in Linz.

-On 24 October 1910, Stefanie married Maximilian Rabatsch (* 1872 in Vienna) in Vienna in St. Gertrud, Gertrudplatz 5, in the parish of Währing.
+On 24 October 1910, Stefanie married Maximilian Rabatsch (* 1872 in Vienna), sixteen years older than her, in Vienna in St. Gertrud, Gertrudplatz 5, in the parish of Währing.

 Maximilian was appointed captain on 1 November 1909.

 He was promoted to major on 1 October 1917 and to colonel on 1 August 1918.

 According to Kubizek, her husband became a high-ranking officer, she was widowed on 15 July 1942, and after the end of World War II (1939–45) she lived in Vienna.

 Stefanie was interviewed and Hitler's alleged love for her dramatised in a 1973 Austro-German television film called A Young Man From the Innviertel.

 She could not understand why Hitler, if he felt so strongly, had not given her any indication of his attachment, saying, "Hitler would hardly have suffered from too much shyness".

 Maiden name

 Stefanie's maiden name, Isak, sounds Jewish, although she was not Jewish.
 Kubizek spelled it Isaak.
 The correct spelling was identified by German historian Anton Joachimsthaler in his 2003 work Hitlers Liste: Ein Dokument persönlicher Beziehungen (Munich, 2003, pp. 46–52).
 Some historians opine that Hitler would have assumed Stefanie was of Jewish origin.
-American historian Graeme Donald believes Hitler would have inferred that she was Jewish, but saw no problems with this at the time.
+American historian Graeme Donald believes Hitler would have inferred that she was Jewish, but saw no problems with this at the time because his notoric and radical antisemitsm started some years later.
 This view is supported by Joachimsthaler, who stated in a BBC interview that Hitler must have assumed she was Jewish because of her Jewish-sounding surname.